-Voluntary daily benefits insurance covers the risk of temporary loss of earnings due to partial or complete inability to work because of sickness, maternity or an accident.
+Optional daily allowance insurance covers the risk of temporary loss of earnings due to partial or complete inability to work as a result of an accident, illness or maternity.

 Two different insurance systems